saraalkhoneen/Data-mining-6/Customer credits notebook.md

 1- Number of Attributes: 11
 2- Number of Objects: 1001
-3- Type of Attributes:
-4- class name and lable:
+3- class name and lable:
-The "class" which describes whether the customer is a good or bad credit risks.
+The "class" attribute which describes whether the customer is a good or bad credit risks.

 ## attribute description